borisding/redux-thunk-init/README.md

 npm i redux-thunk-init
 ```

-- Instead of returning thunk function directly in action creator, we wrap it with `init` function as first argument, instead.
+- Instead of returning thunk function directly in action creator, we wrap it with `init` function as first argument.
 - `extra` can be provided, by passing it as second argument which to be assigned to `meta` in `INIT_FULFILLED` action. (default: `null`)

 ```js